 - Triage-G2Ⓡ version 4.3.0

 This April, ADF will sponsor The National Cyber Crime Conference in Massachusetts, hosted by the Massachusetts Attorney General's Office.
 The conference brings together police, prosecutors and forensic examiners from all 50 states, Washington DC, the US Virgin Islands and Puerto Rico, for three days of training designed to help attendees face the challenges posed by digital evidence and technology in criminal investigations.
-International law enforcement attendees have come from Canada, Ireland, England as well as Trinidad and Tobago.
+This law enforcement conferences international attendees have come from Canada, Ireland, England as well as Trinidad and Tobago.

 "In summary, I would say DEI is one of the more intuitive tools I've used, because it guides you through your investigation step by step and could easily be used without much training" ...Read the full 2018 Forensic Focus Review of ADF's Digital Evidence Investigator tool.